QuevedoUE/Half-Sword-Quality-Of-Life-Mod/README.md

 -Saves Loadout between matchs

 If you inyect it in the menu and dosent crash the camera will have a better position to select the class.
+For the mod to work better inyect it when you already play 2 matches for more posibilities to inyect

 !JOIN DISCORD!
 https://discord.gg/HmE2Wc7K